Search

 In order for a bull or bear market to occur, these price movements have to occur across a large swath of the stock market.
 That's why a broad index is used to measure the 20% threshold.
 The S&P 500, which consists of the 500 largest publicly-traded companies in the U.S., is one such metric.
 Because of the number of stocks that it represents, its performance is a fairly reliable indicator of the market as a whole.

 It's important to realize that not every Wall Street downturn has earned the "bear market" label, much like the overuse of the term "recession."
-Sometimes after a period of achieving gains, stocks will go through a "correction," where an index drops around 10%.
+Keep in mind that bear markets and recessions don’t necessarily align—a recession can occur in the middle of a bull market and a bear market can occur outside of an economic expansion.
+Sometimes after a period of achieving gains, stocks will go through a "correction," which is a decline of 10% to 20%.
 But that doesn't qualify it as a bear market—a descent of 20% over at least two months.

 Some bear and bull markets are more pronounced than others, but neither trend can go on forever.
 When stocks are favorable for an extended period of time, for example, investors eventually reach a point where share values start to look overpriced—demand for shares then recedes, bringing prices back down again.